top of page

 Chrysler Tower Plaza

-The Bristow Chrysler Tower is moving to Route 66 thanks to a Route 66 Revitalization Grant that will be covering $700,000 of the one-million-dollar project, with the rest coming from the Bristow Historical Society.
-The project is expected to be finished by Summer 2026.
+The Bristow Chrysler Tower is moving to Route 66 thanks to a Route 66 Revitalization Grant that will be covering $774,000 of the one-million-dollar project, with the rest coming from the Bristow Historical Society and our amazing supporters.
+Come visit the tallest free-standing neon sign on Route 66 in Bristow, Oklahoma!

 Tower Takedown-06.png